AliceO2Group/Control/README.md

 ```
 You should now have some repositories in `~/.local/share/fpctl` (or some other directory, depending on your `FPCTL_ROOT_DIR`).
 The setup routine also takes care of installing things like git and Ansible on your system.

+Currently, in order to install `fpctl` you need access to certain git repositories on CERN GitLab.
+To gain access, you need to join [the alice-o2-detector-teams e-group](https://e-groups.cern.ch/e-groups/EgroupsSearch.do?searchValue=alice-o2-detector-teams).

 If you want to deploy FLP prototype on a remote system, you should create an Ansible inventory file in `~/.config/fpctl/inventory`.
 Otherwise, if you simply wish to deploy all the FLP prototype software on your local machine, you can proceed immediately:
 ```
 fpctl deploy